Wednesday, 06.11.2024 - Office of the EKD, Brussels

 Global increase in military spending for 2023: Almost twice as high as in 2022

-Russia's war against Ukraine is impacting on international defence dynamics.
-In 2023, Russian President Vladimir Putin announced his decision to suspend the 2010 New Strategic Arms Reduction Treaty (New START), further weakening the last remaining treaty limiting U.S. and Russian strategic nuclear arsenals.
-SIPRI, the Stockholm International Peace Research Institute, estimates the global increase in military spending for 2023 at 6.8 percentage points, almost twice as high as in the previous year.
 Security in Europe is perceived differently compared to before the Russian war of aggression.
 Defence, armament and (nuclear) deterrence become central elements in European security and defence policy.
-The EU will install for the first time a Commissioner for Defence for the next legislative cycle, to bring to life a Defence Union, overcoming the fragmentation of European defence and ensuring better coordinated defence spending.
+For the first time, the EU will install a Commissioner for Defence for the next legislative cycle to bring to life a Defence Union, overcoming the fragmentation of European defence and ensuring better coordinated defence spending.
 The cost factor is not insignificant.
 Military expenditure has considerable opportunity costs and increases competition for government spending on sustainable investments or social expenditure.

 A key lesson from the Cold War is that in a geopolitical conflict situation, arms control, disarmament and non-proliferation are indispensable elements of a rational security policy in addition to deterrence and defence capability.
 How can this be achieved?
 How can new technologies that influence modern warfare be regulated?
 In which areas can we hope for progress, at least at the working level, despite the international blockade?
-Which role for the EU, which for NATO?
+What role for the EU, what for NATO?

 The Peace Report is the joint yearbook of the German Institutes of Peace and Conflict Research (BICC / HSFK / IFSH / INEF).
 Researchers from various disciplines investigate the realities of conflicts in various countries around the world.
 Their analyses call for a new concept of European and cooperative security and a strategy for the time after the war in Ukraine.